ysndr/blog/src/posts/guides/nix-shells.md

 The `nix` command aims to collect most common commands such as `nix-build`, `nix-copy-closure`, `nix-env`, ... as subcommands of one common program.
 Unsurprisingly, this does not spare `nix-shell`.

 Yet, unlike some of the other commands which received a more or less one-to-one replacement it is not so easy with `nix-shell`.
-This command was actually broken up into two commands both with different semantics: `nix shell` and `nix develop`.
-Yet, depending on what you used `nix-shell` for before the new commands may not exactly do what you would expect.
+This command was actually broken up into multiple commands with different semantics: `nix shell`, `nix develop` and `nix run`.
+Yet, depending on what you used `nix-shell` for in the past the new commands may not exactly do what you would expect.
 Indeed, they happen to cause quite some [confusion](https://www.reddit.com/r/NixOS/comments/r15hx4/nix_shell_vs_nix_develop/) already.
 Most notably, while `nix-shell` invoked without any other flags previously set up the build environment of a derivation (which could be somewhat abused to define general development environments) that is _not_ what `nix shell` will do...

 # What the shell...^[Seemingly, no-one has given any thought about google'ability of the new commands... google **"newnixshellguide"** to find this post in the meantime]

 Yes, but from the start...

-If you are here just for the commands you can read the tl;dr for [`nix develop`](#tldr-nix-develop), [`nix shell`](#tldr-nix-shell), or [`nix run`](#tldr-nix-run) directly or jump to the [notes](#notes-and-resources) section .
+If you are here just for the commands you can read the tl;dr for [`nix develop`](#tldr-nix-develop), [`nix shell`](#tldr-nix-shell), or [`nix run`](#tldr-nix-run) directly or jump to the [notes](#notes-and-resources) section.

 ## Development shells (`nix-shell [DERIVATION]`)